hslu-ige-laes/lcm/docs/docs/settings/dataSources.md

 - From there, the data normally get forwarded to the end application
 - Normally the things network does not store time series data permanently in a data storage
 - In the lcm application we use a cache offered by ttn, the 7-day data storage
-- From there we can easily fetch the data when we want
+- From there we can easily fetch the data when we want with the [Data Fetcher](https://hslu-ige-laes.github.io/lcm/docs/about/installation/dataFetcher/)
 - The retrieved data gets stored in CSV files which you can find in the folder `/app/shiny/data/ttn/yourTtnAppName/yourTtnDeviceName_yourTtnDatapointName.csv`
 - Hint: the measurements in the storage get saved with a UTC timestamp.
 The lcm application handels that automatically and changes the timezone depending on `Settings > App Configuration > Time Zone`

+### Important prerequisite
+- The data from LoRaWAN sensors are transmitted to a server of The Things Network.
+The data are then stored for a maximum of seven days.
+Consequently, the lcm application must retrieve and locally store the sensor data at least every seven days
+- This is the purpose of the "Data Fetcher".
+The Data Fetcher script collects all data from configured "the things network applications" and stores them locally as CSV files
+- Here you can find information of how to set up the [Data Fetcher](https://hslu-ige-laes.github.io/lcm/docs/about/installation/dataFetcher/)

 ### Add devices